-Curve Card (a debit Mastercard) is free – in fact Curve will pay you £5 for trying it out if you use my referral code of OQB4J (apply here)
+Curve Card (a debit Mastercard) is free – in fact Curve will pay you £10 for trying it out if you use our link

 You can link any other Visa or Mastercard to Curve – so the smart thing to do is to link a miles or points earning card

 You can pay DEBIT card bills with Curve which are recharged to your linked Visa or Mastercard.
 Importantly, this recharge goes through as a purchase and so earns miles and points on the underlying card.